Graco Inc Logo

 Graco Inc: Brand overview

 Graco began in Minneapolis in April 1926, when brothers Russell and Leil Gray registered Gray Company, Inc. Russell worked in a downtown garage and saw how hard it was to use manual grease guns in Minnesota winters.
 His answer was a pneumatic grease gun powered by compressed air.
-The product name Graco was derived from GRAy Company, and the first-year sales reached about $35,000.
+The product name Graco was derived from Gray Company, and the first-year sales reached about $35,000.

 During the Great Depression, the company found steady demand from fleets, railroads, and industrial customers.
 By 1941, annual sales reached $1 million.
-World War II pushed Gray Company into military work, including developing mobile lubrication units for battlefield equipment.
+World War II pushed Gray Company into military work, including the development of mobile lubrication units for battlefield equipment.
 After the war, it moved into drum pumps, industrial fluid handling, and early paint pumps.
 By the mid-1950s, sales reached $5 million, and the staff grew to 400 people.

 In 1958, Gray Company introduced Hydra-Spray, the first airless paint sprayer.
 Instead of compressed air, it used high hydraulic pressure, cutting overspray and material waste.
 Contractors adopted it quickly, while competitors such as Nordson Corporation had no direct equivalent at the time.
 Export sales began in 1960, David Koch became president in 1962, and in 1965, the company released an electric airless spraying system.
 In 1969, it went public and became Graco Inc., with annual sales of $33 million.